ralacerda/dotfiles/README.md

 - Dive into rofi configuration
 - Include some scripts (some can be as a submodules)
 - Makes this readme a litle fancier
+- Configure nano to be closer to emacs
+- User rofi for more things